20 Amazing Traditional Egyptian Foods Every Traveler Must Try in Egypt (2026 Guide)

 3- Baba Ganoush

 Baba Ganoush is a smoky and creamy eggplant dip that is a favorite appetizer in Egypt.
-The eggplant is charred over an open flame to infuse it with a rich, smoky flavor before being blended with tahini, garlic, lemon juice, and olive oil.
+The eggplant is charred over an open flame to infuse it with a rich, smoky flavor, then blended with tahini, garlic, lemon juice, and olive oil.
 Often served with pita bread or fresh vegetables, this dish offers a unique combination of flavors and textures.
 Baba Ganoush is a perfect example of how simple ingredients can come together to create a dish that is both satisfying and refreshing.

 4- Besarah